rickbenavidez/ruby_llm/docs/configuration.md

 * `:warn`: Warning messages for non-critical issues that may need attention

 You can also set the debug level by setting the `RUBYLLM_DEBUG` environment variable to `true`.

+### Stream Debug Logging

+Available in > v1.5.1
+{: .label .label-yellow }

+* `config.log_stream_debug`: When enabled, logs detailed chunk-by-chunk streaming information including intermediate accumulator states.
+This is useful for debugging streaming issues or understanding how responses are built up over time.
+* Can also be enabled via the `RUBYLLM_STREAM_DEBUG=true` environment variable.

 ### Custom Logger